paukul/humpty/Readme.markdown

 Q: alice doesnt start correctly :(<br/>
 A: Have a look at alice project page. helped me a lot.<br/>
    (I, for example, had to start it with `./start.sh -sname alice -setcookie "MYERLANGCOOKIE"`)

+Q: NO TESTS?<br/>
+A: Aaah, you got me... for fun and profit!
+I'll add them soon, promise :)